alihamzapk/LiveKnowledge/_datasets/the-goodrelations-ontology-for-semantic-web-based-e-commerce.md

 schema: default
 title: The GoodRelations Ontology for Semantic Web-based E-Commerce
 notes: >-
-  The GoodRelations ontology provides the vocabulary for annotating e-commerce offerings (1) to sell, lease, repair, dispose, or maintain commodity products and (2) to provide commodity services
+  <span style='color:Blue'>Schema</span> The GoodRelations ontology provides the vocabulary for annotating e-commerce
+  offerings (1) to sell, lease, repair, dispose, or maintain commodity products and (2) to provide commodity services
 organization: DataScientia Foundation